 Potatoes are one of the earliest vegetables adapted to gardens, and are considered as important of a staple crop as rice or wheat.
-They are a cool-season vegetable.
+Learn how to plant potatoes to add cool-season vegetables to your garden.
 Potatoes are started from the “eyes” of larger potatoes, which are cut into pieces or whole small potatoes are used.
 The garden area you choose for growing your potatoes will have to be tilled deeper than usual to accommodate the roots and tubers of the plant.
 You can also use straw for growing your potatoes.

 Select an area with well-drained and loamy soil for planting your potatoes.
 Mix compost into the top 4 inches of soil.